Knights Who Say "Ni!": Tasks

-The head knight acknowledges that "it is a good shrubbery", but asserts that the knights cannot allow Arthur and his followers to pass through the wood because they are no longer the Knights who say "Ni!", now being the Knights who say "Ekke Ekke Ekke Ekke Ptang Zoo Boing!", (Note: There are several slight variations in spelling based on different sources; this spelling is based on the film subtitles, which give "Zoo" rather than "Zoom"; the end of this word is indistinctly pronounced in the film.
+The head knight acknowledges that "it is a good shrubbery", but asserts that the knights cannot allow Arthur and his followers to pass through the wood because they are no longer the Knights Who Say "Ni!", now being the Knights Who Say "Ekke Ekke Ekke Ekke Ptang Zoo Boing!", (Note: There are several slight variations in spelling based on different sources; this spelling is based on the film subtitles, which give "Zoo" rather than "Zoom"; the end of this word is indistinctly pronounced in the film.
 The subtitles only include three "Ekkes", but four can definitely be heard in the dialogue.
 This line appears to have been semi-improvisational, and may differ from the original script and later versions, with "Ni!" sometimes being added at the end.
 Despite the head knight's pronouncement of the new name, some of the other knights still chatter "Ni!" in the background.) and must therefore give Arthur a test.
 Unable to pronounce the new name, Arthur addresses them as "Knights who until recently said 'Ni!, inquiring as to the nature of the test.

 The head knight demands another shrubbery, to be placed next to but slightly higher than the first; and then Arthur "must cut down the mightiest tree in the forest—with a herring!"
 The knight presents a herring to be used.
 Arthur objects, asserting that "it can't be done!" upon which the knights recoil as though in fear and pain.
 It soon emerges that the knights are unable to withstand the word "it", which Arthur's party is unable to avoid saying.
-The knights are soon incapacitated by the word, which even the head knight cannot stop repeating, allowing Arthur and his followers to make their escape.
+The knights are soon incapacitated by the word, which even the head knight cannot stop repeating, allowing Arthur, Bedivere, and their squires to make their escape.

+In Spamalot, Arthur, accompanied only by his squire Patsy, meets the knights, who make the same initial demand for a shrubbery.
+Afterwards, the head knight demands that Arthur and Sir Robin put on a musical, but not one by Andrew Lloyd Webber, whose name causes the Knights Who Say "Ni!" to scream in pain the way the word "it" does in the film.

 Film notes

 In the original screenplay, it was suggested that the head knight be played by "Mike standing on John's shoulders".
 In the DVD commentary for the film, Michael Palin states that their use of the word "Ni!" was derived from The Goon Show.
-Later, Palin gave another inspiration – his history teacher at Shrewsbury School, Laurence Le Quesne, who had the habit of saying "Ni" while searching for books.
+Later, Palin gave another inspiration—his history teacher at Shrewsbury School, Laurence Le Quesne, who had the habit of saying "Ni" while searching for books.
 Upon Arthur's return, the knights were to have said, "Neeeow...wum...ping!"